privacyguides/privacyguides.org/docs/os/windows-overview.md

 ### Install Updates

 Installing updates is crucial.
-Windows Update delivers updates to Windows and Windows Recovery Environment (Windows RE) automatically.
+Windows Update delivers updates to Windows automatically.
 You can also manually check for updates in Start → Settings → Windows Update → Check for Updates.
+You should [update](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/add-update-to-winre?view=windows-11#apply-the-update-to-a-running-pc) Windows Recovery Environment (Windows RE) by yourself.
 If you have other Windows installation media, such as Windows Preinstallation Environment (Windows PE) or Windows RE that is not recognized by the current Windows operating system, you should [update](https://learn.microsoft.com/en-us/windows/deployment/update/media-dynamic-update) them manually.

+You can track update packages for Windows operating system, Windows RE and Windows PE using [this](https://support.microsoft.com/en-us/feed/rss/4ec863cc-2ecd-e187-6cb3-b50c6545db92) RSS feed. *Compatibility update for installing and recovering Windows* denotes updates for Windows RE. *Setup Dynamic Update for Windows* denotes updates for Windows PE.
+You can download update packages from the [Microsoft Update Catalog](https://www.catalog.update.microsoft.com/Home.aspx).

 You should also enable automatic updates in Microsoft Store in Start → Microsoft Store → Personal Profile → Settings → App Updates.
 You can also obtain drivers and firmware updates from original equipment manufacturers (OEMs).

 <details class="info" markdown>
 <summary>Types of Windows updates</summary>